MMA great Amanda Nunes retires after win over Irene Aldana at UFC 289

 “I never worked out in my mind that I would become a champion and when I did it was unbelievable.”

-Nunes, 35, dominated the octagon over a lengthy career, and is the first woman to become a champion in two divisions.
+Nunes, 35, dominated in the Octagon over a lengthy career, and is the first woman to become a champion in two divisions.
 She is the only fighter to defend two titles while holding them both.

 Nunes’ victory over Aldana means she walks away with a 23-5 record and is widely regarded as the greatest ever women’s mixed martial artist.